oldlonecoder/AppBook/README.md

-## AppBook  My personal not so modern C++ approach to an Application Book API and other (text) tools.
+## AppBook  My personal not so modern C++ approach to an ApplicationBase Book API and other (text) tools.

 ---